manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 ### Faceting without duplicates

-If you need to remove duplicates from the buckets FACET returns you can use `DISTINCT field_name` where `field_name` is the field by which you want to do the deduplication.
-It can be also `id` (and it is by default) if you make a FACET query against a distributed table and are not sure you have unique ids in the tables (the tables should be local and have the same schema).
+If you need to remove duplicates from the buckets returned by FACET, you can use `DISTINCT field_name`, where `field_name` is the field by which you want to perform deduplication.
+It can also be `id` (which is the default) if you make a FACET query against a distributed table and are not sure whether you have unique ids in the tables (the tables should be local and have the same schema).

-If you have multiple FACET declarations in your query `field_name` should be the same in all of them.
+If you have multiple FACET declarations in your query, `field_name` should be the same in all of them.

-`DISTINCT` returns additional column `count(distinct ...)` before column `count(*)`, so you can get the both results without the need to make another query.
+`DISTINCT` returns an additional column `count(distinct ...)` before the column `count(*)`, allowing you to obtain both results without needing to make another query.

 <!-- intro -->
 ##### SQL: